2025 Shuja'iyya offensive: 7 June

 The Mujahideen Brigades shelled a group of IDF soldiers east of Shuja'iyya, causing one injury.

 9 June

 Israeli bombings killed a total of 11 people in Shuja'iyya and the adjacent Zeitoun neighborhood.

 13 June

 The Abu Ali Mustafa Brigades of the Popular Front for the Liberation of Palestine (PFLP) reported that they shelled Israeli troops east of Shuja'iyya.

 17 June

 The Al-Quds Brigades stated that they shot down and captured an Israeli drone that was reportedly gathering intelligence around a local mosque in the neighborhood.

 22 June

 The Al-Aqsa Martyrs' Brigades stated that they shelled Israeli forces at Al-Muntar Hill.

 30 June

 The IDF reportedly carried out a "wide wave of airstrikes" on Shuja'iyya.

 3 July

-Ynet reported that the Fatah-affiliated Khalas clan, led by Rami Khalas, was operating in Shuja'iyya and receiving Israeli protection and operational cover.
-The Khalas clan denied any collaboration with Israel.
+Ynet reported that the Fatah-affiliated Hilles clan, supposedly led by Rami Hilles, was operating in Shuja'iyya and receiving Israeli protection and operational cover.
+The Hilles clan later denied any collaboration with Israel, with the Rami Hilles group appearing to actually be a "rogue faction" (the Shuja'iyya Popular Defense Forces) that has been disavowed by clan leadership.